sdito000/Spotipydataproject/index.md

 # _**Justification**_

 Understanding what makes a song popular will have great influence on business models that depend on popular music, such as radio stations, online audio streaming services (such as Spotify), and record labels.
 Hit Song Science will have a significant impact on the music industry.
 If the popularity of a song can be predicted before its release, it would create a commercial opportunity.
 Songwriters and composers will be able to focus on key elements that predict the song's popularity, and the budget will be better allocated.
-According to computer science students at Stanford University, HSS is a problem that the music industry is currently working on to solve ().
+According to computer science students at Stanford University, HSS is a problem that the music industry is currently working on to solve (Pham et al., 2015).
 Their research shows which audio features are the most influential elements that make a song popular.
 Inspired by their research, we wanted to establish a foundation for understanding whether predicting song popularity would be possible in the future.

+Furthermore, given the commercial significance of a success formula, there are media narratives on song popularity.
+These are some articles talking about which combination of audio features make a song popular.

 <img width="468" alt="Justification picture 1" src="https://user-images.githubusercontent.com/91945641/149319286-875a37bf-12ee-416d-9d86-f07c473dc43d.png">